Vladulay/quantum-computer-simulation/README.md

 ## Change Log
 04.11.2024
-+ Created Unitest tool for checking the functions.
-+ Updated Bloch visualizer for color specfication.
++ Added seperate state plot function for Bloch visualizer with color specfication
-+ Implemented a SWAP gate between arbitrary qubits.
++ Implemented a SWAP gate between arbitrary qubits
-+ Decomposed the CNOT gate and implemented the Control-Target Swap.
++ Implemented a CNOT gate between arbitrary qubits

 29.10.2024
 + Added multi qubit framework (CNOT is still limited to always use qubit 1 as control and qubit 2 as target)